ariebovenberg/snug/README.rst

       snug.execute(query, client=requests.Session())
       # {"description": "My first repository on Github!", ...}

 4. **Testability**.
-Since queries are just generators, we can run them just fine without touching the network.
+Queries can easily be run without touching the network.
    No need for complex mocks or monkeypatching.

    .. code-block:: python